|Value||Eligibility||Open date||Close date|

 a.
 The Scholarship is valued at $2,000.

 b.
-The Scholarship annual value will be paid as a one of payment after the applicable census date.
+The Scholarship value will be paid as a one-off payment after the applicable census date.

 c.
 Deferral of the Scholarship is not permitted without the prior permission of the Scholarships and Prizes Committee of the Sydney College of Art.